koolquark/nkmedia/doc/conf_msglog.md

-# ROOM MSGLOG Plugin
+# CONF MSGLOG Plugin

-MsgLog is a plugin for [NkMEDIA rooms](room.md).
-Once activated for a service, all started rooms will gain the capabilty of receiving _messages_, that are also stored and can be retrieved later.
+MsgLog is a plugin for [NkMEDIA conferences](conf.md).
+Once activated for a service, all started conferences will gain the capabilty of receiving _messages_, that are also stored and can be retrieved later.

-Each received message will also generate an event for the room.
+Each received message will also generate an event for the conference.

-Like for nkmedia_room, all commands use class `media`, subclass `room`.
+Like for nkmedia_conf, all commands use class `media`, subclass `conf`.

 * [**Commands**](#commands)
-  * [`msglog_send`](#msglog_send): Sends a new message to the room
+  * [`msglog_send`](#msglog_send): Sends a new message to the conference
   * [`msglog_get`](#msglog_get): Retrieves all messages
 * [**Events**](#events)